pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_storage-and-playback.md

 15        */
 16    }
 17});
 ```

 ## Message counts

 Requires Message Persistence.
-Only messages from the last 30 days are counted with Unlimited retention.
+Returns the number of messages published since the given timetoken(s).
+Only messages from the last 30 days are counted when retention is Unlimited.

-Return the number of messages published since given timetokens (per-channel).

 ### Method(s)